an0rak-dev/workbook/blog/content/project/avatar.md

 Here it is, I think that the 5 or 6th iteration of this project I made so far.
 Not that I don't like it, on the contrary.
 I just can't decide the tech to use.
-I've tried Java (discarded because of the early support of OpenXR from LWJGL), Unreal (really good, but too much "clicky-clicky mouse" and not enough control over the sources/possibilities), Web (but... even if it's my day to day work, I somehow grew tired of the Web community to not wanted to see it on my side project).
+I've tried Java (discarded because of the early support of OpenXR from LWJGL), Unreal (good, but too much "clicky-clicky mouse" and not enough control over the sources/possibilities), Web (but... even if it's my day-to-day work, I somehow grew tired of the Web community to not wanted to see it on my side project).

-So here we goes, plain old C++, with my own rules and my own standard, let see where it goes.
+So here we go, plain old C++, with my own rules and my own standard, let see where it goes.

 I think I'll maintain several txt files as documentations over my work and the